 Beside the UP Sculpture Garden is the Vargas Museum (U.P.
 Jorge B. Vargas Museum and Filipiniana Research Center), which was build between 1982-1987.
 The museum is named after the 1st Philippine National Executive Secretary Jorge Bartolome Vargas (1890-1980) during the Philippine-American Commonwealth Era (1935-1946), who donated his entire collection of art and antiquities to the U.P. in 1978.
 Aside from holding regular exhibitions of noted and up-coming artists, the museum has an impressive collection of Spanish Colonization (1521-1898) and American Occupation (1898-1946) artworks, including a large compilation of the works of Juan Luna y Novicio (1857-1899), an award winning artist and Philippine Reformist.

 Right after the Vargas Museum is the Bulwagang Rizal (Rizal Hall) or as it is better known as the U.P.
 Faculty Center.
-The Faculty Center or FC is the home of the College of Arts and Letters (CAL), and the building was built in 1983.
-Unfortunately the FC was gutter by a fire last April 2016, and no one can place how much priceless art, artifacts and information we lost that night.
+The Faculty Center or FC is the home of the College of Arts and Letters (CAL), and was designed and completed by Arch.
+Gabriel Papa Formoso (1915-1998) in 1983.
+Unfortunately the FC was gutted by a fire last April 2016, and no one can place how much priceless art, artifacts and information we lost that night.

 On Roxas Avenue and next to the FC is the Palma Hall, which was designed and completed by Arch.
 Cesar Homero Concio in 1951.
 The building is named after Rafael Palma (1874-1939), the 4th U.P.
 President, and it is home to the U.P.
 College of Social Sciences and Philosophy (CSSP).
 However, the U.P. students still refer to the Palma Hall as AS; which is short for Arts and Sciences, the original name of the CSSP.
 The building is also the center point of the lives of all U.P. students, no matter what course they are enrolled in, because most of the General Education (GE) subjects are offered in the AS.
 The Palma Hall has a twin building, which is the Melchor Hall that is found on the exact opposite side of the Academic Oval, on Osmeña Avenue.
 There are many extensions to the Palma Hall complex such as the Chemistry and Biology wings at the rear, and the Palma Hall Annex.